-- 9.1.
-District heating is an energy network which generates heat at a centralised hub (often referred to as an Energy Centre), using various energy sources to heat water to a temperatures typically between 60-85°C (Some transmission networks may operate up to 105°C but unlikely found during street works in the public highway), this heated water is then distributed through highly insulated flow and return pipes to residential and commercial premises where internal heat exchangers provide the properties with space heating and hot water. - 9.2.
-The flow and return pipes can be plastic or steel and installed within an insulated carrier pipe containing either a single or twin flow/return heat pipes (see figure 6). - 9.3.
+- 9.1.1.
+District heating is an energy network which generates heat at a centralised hub (often referred to as an Energy Centre), using various energy sources to heat water to a temperatures typically between 60-85°C (some transmission networks may operate up to 105°C but unlikely found during street works in the public highway), this heated water is then distributed through highly insulated flow and return pipes to residential and commercial premises where internal heat exchangers provide the properties with space heating and hot water. - 9.1.2.
+The flow and return pipes can be plastic or steel and installed within an insulated carrier pipe containing either a single or twin flow/return heat pipes (see Figure 6). - 9.1.3.
 Heat loss and absorption to the surrounding ground is minimal due to the flow and return pipes being housed in a larger diameter carrier pipe with the annulus filled with high-performance foam insulation.
-This results in the ground adjacent to the apparatus subject to no more additional heat than the normal insitu temperature. - 9.4.
+This results in the ground adjacent to the apparatus subject to no more additional heat than the normal insitu temperature. - 9.1.4.
 Currently there is no unique colour coding for district heating pipes (although they are typically black or grey) and limited above ground indictors of heat networks.
-Additionally, there are no external indicators on properties such as meter a meter box as they are incorporated into a combined internal meter/boiler system (referred to as a Heat Interface Unit). - 9.5.
-District heating should be installed with a suitable buried marker system displaying 'Heat Network' or 'District Heating'. - 9.6.
-To obtain digitilised as-laid drawings for suspected district heating apparatus, contact the local highway authority or housing developer initially who can provide details of the asset owner.
+Additionally, there are no external indicators on properties such as meter a meter box as they are incorporated into a combined internal meter/boiler system (referred to as a Heat Interface Unit). - 9.1.5.
+District heating should be installed with a suitable buried marker system displaying 'Heat Network' or 'District Heating'. - 9.1.6.
+If digitilised as-laid drawings are unavailable through normal channels for suspected district heating apparatus, contact the local highway authority or housing developer initially who can provide details of the asset owner. - 9.1.7.
+District heating is often installed in new development sites in place of gas apparatus, however there are occasions of developers installing hybrid gas/district heating network model across the build.
+There are also some retro fit installations of district heating network in the public highway.